 Finally, concluding the list of principles is Transformative Tracking, which takes the evaluation of students’ learning well beyond the general test results.

 “When we track the learning closely, it’s much more powerful than just looking at the results on a standardised test.
-I think you still need that standardised test as a gauge of the learning, but you can find out in lots of other ways through your own tracking of your children and linking it to the curriculum that you’re teaching,” Phil said.
+I think you still need that standardised test as a gauge of the learning, but you can find out in lots of other ways through your own tracking of your children and linking it to the curriculum that you’re teaching,” Sharon said.

 “If we’re noticing the things that are happening in real time, then we know what the next step is.
 And we’ve talked about transformative teaching and responding to that tracking, which is why we’ve called the tracking transformative as well, because those two should link,” Sharon added.